robert17/iotf-rtd/docs/libraries/python_cli_for_devices.rst

 Using a configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are using a configuration file containing an options dict, use the following code sample.
+You can also use a configuration file containing an options dict, If you are using a configuration file containing an options dict, use the following code sample.

 .. code:: python